Premier Grade with Madame Roadman and Madame Sion

 Art: Madame Roadman is teaching art this year.
 She will expose them to all the different mediums- paint, pastel, watercolor, pencil drawings and more.
 Each student will make a collage last week of the things he/she likes after learning “J’aime” (“I like”).
 We will study artists this year in depth.

-PE: Mark is our school PE teacher
+PE: Chris Anne is our school PE teacher

 Music: We sing all the time in our classroom.
 The students will sing a French counting song, a line song to sing when walking in line, parts of the body song, and a Je m’appelle song.
 This group loves signing.
 The whole room gets silent when they hear one of us start to sing.